cliffordx/MVLopez-FULL-CASES/2022/CASE DIGESTS/Quiogue_Jr._v._Quiogue.md

 **SYNOPSIS:** Antonio filed for annulment claiming psychological incapacity, which was granted by RTC but reversed by CA. He is now appealing to the Supreme Court.

 ## FACTS:
-Petitioner Antonio S. Quiogue, Jr. filed a Petition for Declaration of Nullity of Marriage (Civil Case No. Q02-46137) in the Regional Trial Court, Branch 88, Quezon City, against his wife, respondent Maribel Bel B. Quiogue (Maribel).
+Petitioner Antonio S. Quiogue, Jr. filed a Petition for Declaration of Nullity of Marriage (Civil Case No. Q02-46137) in the Regional Trial Court, Branch 88, Quezon City, against his wife, respondent Maria Bel B. Quiogue (Maribel).
 Antonio alleged that they were married on October 16, 1980, and they had four children.
 They had been separated since 1998, and he claimed that both he and Maribel were psychologically incapacitated to fulfill their marital obligations, lacking mutual love, respect, and support.

 Maribel denied the allegations, saying Antonio voluntarily left due to womanizing and gambling.
 She accused him of verbally abusing her.
 She argued that Antonio voluntarily left their home.